ADA praises Senate for newly-proposed S-corp tax rate

 The ADA has been lobbying the S-corp tax reform issue for all of 2017 and it is a key advocacy priority for the Association.

-to Senate Finance Chair Orrin Hatch, R-Utah, and Ranking Member Ron Wyden, D-Oregon, the Association praised the committee for the changes to the proposal, which would allow dentists making under $250,000 and filing individually to receive a 17.4 percent tax deduction on a percentage of their income.
+In a letter to Senate Finance Chair Orrin Hatch, R-Utah, and Ranking Member Ron Wyden, D-Oregon, the Association praised the committee for the changes to the proposal, which would allow dentists making under $250,000 and filing individually to receive a 17.4 percent tax deduction on a percentage of their income.
 The same deduction would apply to dentists making under $500,000 and filing jointly.

 Based on data from the ADA Health Policy Institute and Bureau of Labor Statistics, the Association estimates that a vast majority of S-corp dental offices would benefit from the Senate proposal.